On a Microscopic Representation of Space-Time III: Introduction

 In order to relate to (standard) differential geometry, it is easier to start right from Pl{\"u}cker's (Euclidean) coordinate rep (\cite{plueckerNG:1868}, p.
 26, Nr.
 26, eq.~(1))

-of line (ray) coordinates\footnote{\PL usually used $(x,y,z)$ to denote the {\it coordinates} of one single point $p$ and attached sub- and superscripts to distinguish the points instead of using subscripts/indices attached to points $x$ and $y$ like $x_{i}$, $y_{i}$, etc. in order to distinguish and enumerate the respective point coordinates.}.
-If we now (in the sense of continuity and analyticity, or even associating a 'transformation' to 'connect' the two points $x$ and $x'$ involved by using a line segment) require $x'_{i}=x_{i}+\mathrm{d}x_{i}$, i.e. $\mathrm{d}x_{i}=x'_{i}-x_{i}$, antisymmetry of the line coordinates (or the equivalent description by a determinant) provides expressions in terms of coordinates and differential forms which directly lead to line elements $\overline{x'x}$, Pfaffian equations and the {\it calculus}\footnote{Note the important fact that we need a calculus to reflect the antisymmetry of the two points $x'_{i}$and $x_{i}$ involved, and that in the context of $\mathrm{d}x_{i}$ we are talking of a calculus only!} of differential forms.
-If in addition we introduce polar relations for the line segment by shifting the point $x$ to be incident with a (second order) surface (i.e. we replace $\mathrm{d}x_{i}$ by brute force with the tangential 'operators' $\partial_{i}$ at the original -- and then only remaining -- reference point $x$!), we obtain (partial) differential representations of (compact) Lie generators (see e.g. \cite{gilmore:1974} or \cite{helgason:1978} for their differential rep) according to $x_{i}\partial_{j}-x_{j}\partial_{i}$.
-Up to coordinate complexifications (which we'll discuss later briefly), the important fact, however, is the underlying geometry being nothing but line geometry which we can use to describe global/finite geometry, not only infinitesimal issues.
-Nevertheless, we maintain and we can perform full control over the two points $x'_{i}$ and $x_{i}$ from above {\it individually}, especially also with respect to more advanced projective concepts like polarity, conjugation, etc.
+of line (ray) coordinates\footnote{\PL usually used $(x,y,z)$ to denote coordinates of one single point $p$ instead of using subscripts/indices attached to points $x$ or $y$ according to $x_{i}$, $y_{i}$, etc.}.
+If we now (in the sense of continuity and analyticity, or even associating a 'transformation' to 'connect' the two points $x$ and $x'$ involved) require $x'_{i}=x_{i}+\mathrm{d}x_{i}$, i.e. $\mathrm{d}x_{i}=x'_{i}-x_{i}$, antisymmetry of the line coordinates with respect to point exchange $x'_{i}\longleftrightarrow x_{i}$ (or the equivalent description by a determinant when exchanging columns) provides expressions in terms of coordinates and differential forms which directly lead to line elements $\overline{x'x}$, Pfaffian equations and the {\it calculus}\footnote{Note the important fact that we need {\it a calculus} to reflect the antisymmetry of the two points $x'_{i}$and $x_{i}$ involved, and that in the context of $\mathrm{d}x_{i}$ we are talking of a calculus only!} of differential forms.
+If in addition, we introduce polar relations (i.e. we replace $\mathrm{d}x_{i}$ by brute force with the tangential 'operators' $\partial_{i}$ at the original -- and then only remaining and unique -- reference point $x$ of the tangent space, we obtain (partial) differential representations of (compact) Lie generators (see e.g.~\cite{gilmore:1974} or \cite{helgason:1978} for their differential rep) according to $x_{i}\partial_{j}-x_{j}\partial_{i}$.
+Up to coordinate complexifications which we'll discuss later, the important fact, however, is the underlying geometry which is nothing but line geometry.
+We can use line geometry to describe global/finite geometry, not only typical infinitesimal problems and considerations, while maintaining full control over the two points $x'_{i}$ and $x_{i}$ from above {\it individually}.
+Working with finite points $x'_{i}$ and $x_{i}$, we may treat also more advanced projective concepts like polarity etc., and differential geometry can be considered as a special concept only which may be derived always by well-defined limits and assumptions.